Trending Topics

 The steps needed to implement adaptive manufacturing are:

-- Technology integration: Develop a plan for implementing the adaptive industrial solutions required — robotics, upgraded process controls, new sensors, modular machinery — along with the analytics tools needed.
+• Technology integration: Develop a plan for implementing the adaptive industrial solutions required—robots, upgraded process controls, new sensors, modular machinery—along with the analytics tools needed.
 (A pilot approach is often a powerful way to sell the concept as well as to learn lessons that will support a wider implementation.)

-- Skill development: Adaptive manufacturing solutions need higher levels of engineering and maintenance skills than the older conventional technologies.
+• Skill development: An adaptive manufacturing strategy needs higher levels of engineering and maintenance skills than the older conventional technologies.
 Develop and implement appropriate training programs.

 Benefits of adaptive manufacturing